Methane gas – CH₄

 Watch a video – Enthalpy change for methane formation

-Life would be so easy if we could measure the methane forming process in the laboratory.
-However, a large problem exists — the enthalpy change for forming methane from carbon and hydrogen cannot be measured in the laboratory because the process is extremely slow to produce any meaningful results.
-So, Hess’s law comes in very useful because if you can use another set of processes to go from A to B, you can borrow the calculations to find out the enthalpy or heat change.
+Life would be so easy if we could directly measure the formation of methane from carbon and hydrogen.
+However, this can’t be done because the process is too slow to produce any meaningful results.
+This is why Hess’s law comes in handy.
+If you can use a sequence of multiple reactions to go from A to B, you can borrow the calculations to find out the enthalpy or heat change.
 As we explained earlier— it does not matter what route or how many steps, the overall enthalpy change is the same!

 - combustion of carbon